Special Educational Needs & Disabilities (SEND)

 Mrs Tomlinson is our Autism lead and supports all staff with training and resources.
 Our team of trained teaching assistants deliver interventions including Rapid Reading and Toe by Toe.

 We are constantly looking at ways to further enhance our provision and develop our team.
 We aim to add more information and useful documents to this page.
-Should you have any questions regarding your child, please speak to your class teacher first then make an appointment with Mrs Bowes, who is always happy to listen.
+Should you have any questions regarding your child, please speak to your class teacher first then, if needed, make an appointment with Mrs H Smith, the Senco.

 Sharp Lane Primary School SEND Information Report 2019